 The father has the awful job of searching the entire area for his wife and children.
 He combs through sprawling makeshift hospitals and impromptu mortuaries where the dead are stacked like firewood.
 There is some degree of organization, but our hero is able to gather only the haziest details to help him in his search.
 There is confusion and pain everywhere.
 The tsunami has brought down a blanket of misfortune.
 The worst aspect of the people’s suffering is uncertainty; everyone has lost a wife, a child or a friend and must wait for order to be re-established to know whether they will get their loved ones back.

 Some readers are saying to themselves, “But this is just a movie.”
 True.
-However, I have no doubt that in the concentrated destruction that fell on Indonesia nine years ago, the ones who came out of it well were the ones who sought life in the middle of a great cataclysm.
+However, I have no doubt that in the destruction that fell on Indonesia nine years ago, the ones who came out of it well were the ones who sought life in the middle of a great cataclysm.
 They sought it by trusting that there was still a reason to hope for recovery, reunited families and human kindness.
 There was still cause to trust in God even when loved ones ended up dead or maimed.

-This is the lesson I have found in the hard experience of losing my sister, Erica.
-This sorrow came on the heels of other considerable adversity.
+This is the lesson I have found in the hard experience of losing my sister.
+This sorrow came on the heels of other considerable misfortunes.
 When it happened, I realized I was going to have to decide once and for all whether I was going to trust God or give up on him.
 I was so low in my spirit that, though I knew I didn’t have to let it simply roll over me, I actually wanted to.
 I was exhausted.
 But I felt God telling me he was pinning me down on the crucial issue of trust.
 We don’t get to choose when we deal with life’s dilemmas.

 Through these trials, I realized that I was hesitating to trust God because it would mean giving up my righteous anger over the copious injustices of life.
 Somehow, inside, I was keeping a list of all the bad things that happen under the sun, particularly the perfect evils of cruelty to innocents and betrayal of trust (strangely the very things that happened to Jesus when he lived as a man).